-- For fluorescent fixture models that may use different ballasts (either in terms of the type of ballast or manufacturer), each lamp/ballast combination must undergo testing and the test results must be submitted for qualification.
-For example, if a residential light fixture partner plans to use ballasts from several manufacturers in any one fixture, the fixture must be tested with each manufacturer's ballast. - For fluorescent fixture models with one ballast type that can work with multiple fluorescent lamp types, the fixtures need only be tested with one lamp type.
+- For multiple fixture models that use the same lamp/ballast combination, only one set of test results is required.
+For example, two fixtures that use the same lamp and ballast combination, but have different trim, lens and/or chassis need only be tested once. - For fixture models that may use different ballasts (either in terms of the type of ballast or manufacturer), each lamp/ballast combination must undergo testing and the test results must be submitted for qualification.
+For example, if a residential light fixture partner plans to use ballasts from several manufacturers in any one fixture, the fixture must be tested with each manufacturer's ballast. - For fixture models with one ballast type that can work with multiple fluorescent lamp types, the fixtures need only be tested with one lamp type.
 The lamp type must either be the one supplied with the fixture at shipment or, if a lamp is not supplied, one of the lamp types listed on the packaging.
 Please note that EPA expects all lamps listed on the packaging to comply with the specification when operating on the fixture's ballast.
 To ease the burden on the manufacturer, however, test data need be submitted for only one lamp type operating on the fixture's ballast. - B. Electronically submit a completed copy of the ENERGY STAR Residential Light Fixture Qualified Product Information (QPI) form, along with required documentation in the Supplemental Information Reporting (SIR) form, to the address listed on the QPI form.
 To obtain the current version of the QPI and SIR forms, visit the "Lighting" section of the ENERGY STAR Web site at www.energystar.gov/partners, select "Manufacturers," and click on "Qualifying Product Information."